josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 Historically I've sought (and engaged in) relationships and friendships full of shared experiences, mutual support, some adventure, some appreciation of beauty, going new places and having new experiences, doing things worth doing, long-term and short-term goals, positive emotional energy, and more.
 I care _a lot_ about my friendships.
 I prefer to spend energy and time in relationships where that energy is seen and appreciated.

-So, I got walloped by a flood of unremitting negative energy, broken only by silence or tense withdrawal, never punctuated with periods of closeness, kindness, compassion, or empathy, but was generally blamed for all of it, even as I kept acting as someone who had good reason to expect future periods of closeness, kindness, compassion and empathy in this relationship.
-I was told expecting/demanding these things was rushing it - I needed to be patient for weeks/months/years of incremental progress towards treating me with slightly less meanness than yesterday.
+So, I got walloped by a flood of unremitting negative energy, broken only by silence or tense withdrawal, never punctuated with periods of closeness, kindness, compassion, or empathy, but was generally blamed for all of it, even as I kept acting as someone who had good reason to expect future periods of closeness, kindness, compassion, empathy, mutuality, and co-creation in this relationship.

+I was told (essentially) that me expecting and demanding change in these aspects was not necessarily appropriate, that I needed to be patient for weeks/months/years of incremental progress towards a future ideal state of treating me with slightly less meanness than yesterday, and even if this isn't necessarily earned/justified by my behavior, it is at least not that wrong.

-Plainly, _this is abuse_.
+Plainly, _this is abuse_, and at minimum, _can be traumatizing_.[^what-is-abuse]

+[^what-is-abuse]: "Abuse" is the flip side of "neglect", both of which _can_ be harmful to those who experience it, and _can_ induce aggregate emotional damage, which can be called "trauma".

+This pattern of behavior is not a difference in personality or preference, or a cosmetic problem that can be managed, or a situation where one can 'agree to disagree'.
+There are many ameliorative responses to harmful behavior, but denial and minimization is _not within the range of those appropriate responses._

+It was frustrating to me, in early, uncertain conversations with others, as I was trying to figure out why things felt so wrong, it felt like key areas of what I was trying to express were particularly difficult to express, and therefore I wasn't making progress on the salient aspects of the pain.

 I kept getting unexpected reactions when I brought my evidence and observations and experiences to very close friends, and I think a string of these fumbled conversations made things worse for everyone, not better.[^church-and-abuse]

 [^church-and-abuse]: I will absolutely write about "The church" and "institutionalized abusive behavior" soon.
 It's bad.
 Shame is such a wide-spread tool for behavior control, isn't it?
+I don't mean this to imply "Josh was failed by the church in this specific situation" but "the people who comprise the church/it's institutions/Christendom/ are so habituated to certain patterns that boil down to 'verbal abuse', that their 'abuse radar' that normally would be operating is weak/malfunctioning".
+Shame is _sometimes_ the appropriate response to an event/action, but if one starts using it as a tool on others for behavior control, all sorts of things go wrong with whatever it is one is trying to control.
+If you don't have a mental model for 'in certain ways, humans seem to often use shame for behavior control' it makes it harder to debug problems that might be rooted in shaming people for behavior control. 🙊

-Incidentally, I don't think people who's behavior patterns best roll up as "verbally/emotionally abusive" are 'bad people', I believe it's a _deeply_ ingrained response to trauma, the kind of trauma that hearing about would make your heart break ten different times.
-That said, the world conforms to structure and power dynamics, and certain patterns invite/dissuade certain classes of interactions.
+Incidentally, I don't think people who's behavior patterns best roll up as "verbally/emotionally abusive" are 'bad people', I believe it's just a trauma-based series of `perceived-problem:safety-seeking-response` tuples.
+I am sure you've experienced bad things, done to you or those you love.
+The world is full of the kind of trauma that hearing about could break your heart ten different ways.[^response]

+[^response]:  There's a variety of responses to experiencing trauma/bad things, and those responses are shaped by many factors.
+Not worth getting into here.

+Even assuming the sadness of tragedy and heartbreak and bad behavior and tragic circumstances, the world around us conforms to structure and power dynamics and certain patterns invite/dissuade certain classes of interactions.

 I no longer want to participate in patterns of conflict and verbal abuse.
 I've not quite figured out how to step off the train, but am working on it.